Skip to content

 The first rule of thumb is to consider if the items are nailed down, bolted, mounted,

-or planted.
 This covers a wide range of items both inside and outside the home.

 This might seem simple enough, but the debate about what constitutes a